I Know (Dionne Farris song)

 "I Know" is a song by American R&B singer Dionne Farris.
 Written by Milton Davis and William DuVall, it was released in January 1995 by Columbia Records as the first single from Farris' debut album, Wild Seed – Wild Flower (1994).
-The song was a hit in Farris's native United States, peaking at number four on the Billboard Hot 100 and spending 10 consecutive weeks at number one on the Billboard Top 40/Mainstream chart, becoming that ranking's most successful song of 1995.
+At the 38th Annual Grammy Awards in 1996, the song was nominated for Best Female Pop Vocal Performance, losing to Annie Lennox's "No More 'I Love You's'".
+Davis and DuVall won an ASCAP Pop Award for writing the song in 1996.

+"I Know" was a hit in Farris's native United States, peaking at number four on the Billboard Hot 100 and spending 10 consecutive weeks at number one on the Billboard Top 40/Mainstream chart, becoming that ranking's most successful song of 1995.
 Outside the US, "I Know" reached number one in Canada, where it was the 19th-most-successful single of the year.
 It also reached the top 20 in Australia, Iceland, the Netherlands, and New Zealand and entered the top 40 in several other countries.
-It was nominated for the Grammy Award for Best Female Pop Vocal Performance in 1996.
-Davis and DuVall won an ASCAP Pop Award for writing the song in 1996.